- Louisiana State University, New Orleans

 - Hospice and Palliative Medicine, American Board of Internal Medicine

 Dr. Laura Martin’s background in medicine spans private practice, clinical care, teaching and editing.
-She joined Cancer Treatment Centers of America® (CTCA) as an Internal Medicine Physician in Newnan, Georgia, in June 2013.
+She joined Cancer Treatment Centers of America® (CTCA), Atlanta, as an Internal Medicine Physician in June 2013.

 “As an internist, I work closely with oncology specialists in providing innovative care,” Dr. Martin says.
 “There has been much innovation recently in treatments involving gene and biologic therapy.”